bgoonz/Cheat-Sheets/src/pages/javascript.md

 ---
-title: Style Guide
+title: JavaScript Cheat Sheet
 subtitle: >-
-  The style guide provides you with a blueprint of default post and page styles.
+  The JavaScript Cheat Sheet provides you with a blueprint of default post and page styles.
-  The style guide is also a great reference for suggested typographic treatment and styles for your content.
+  The JavaScript Cheat Sheet is also a great reference for suggested typographic treatment and styles for your content.
 seo:
-  title: Theme Style Guide
+  title: Theme JavaScript Cheat Sheet
   description: A reference for suggested typographic treatment and styles for your content
   extra:
     - name: "og:type"
       value: website
       keyName: property
     - name: "og:title"
-      value: Theme Style Guide
+      value: Theme JavaScript Cheat Sheet
       keyName: property
     - name: "og:description"
       value: >-